 - Increase In Severe Weather

 Another major contributing factor to high insurance rates in Ontario is the increase in severe weather which causes many more car accidents and property damages.
-Severe weather events that cause insurance companies to pay out high amounts in property damage also affect the car insurance industry.
+Severe weather events that cause insurance companies to pay out high amounts of property damage also affect the car insurance industry.
 According to IBC data, many of the disaster economic costs around the world have increased over 5 times.

 Ontario has a very high population which increases the number of insurance claims.
 There are many heavily congested roadways that can lead to a higher number of automobile accidents.